danielnuriyev/danielnuriyev.github.io/README.md

 It is important not to skip any step because when you reach the state of continuous thoughtlessness, you will be flooded with energy.
 The body must be prepared to tunnel this energy.
 When the body is not properly structured, it falls apart.
 When the feelings are not positive, they become manyfold reinforced.
 Same goes for attitudes.

+### Upside down

+This text is written for a person with a scientific attitude who would like to discover the spiritual.
+Imagine that you have discovered the spiritual.
+And now you are a Spiritual Being (Observer, Soul) living in this physical world.
+This is the Jewish approach that I am going to describe in a separate text...